ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

     Figure 1: Compiling Java source (Person.java) into a class file (Person.class)

 You can copy the Java source code shown in this book into a file and save it if you want to run it locally on your computer.
 Be sure to name the file the same name as the class name with ".java" as the extension.
 All code (programs) in Java must be part of a **class** (defined inside a class) in a source file and the name of the class must match the file name.
-You can also use an integrated development environment (IDE) installed on your local computer (see the last section for ideas).
+You can also use an integrated development environment (IDE) installed on your local computer (see section 1.1. for different IDEs).

 .. |runbutton| image:: Figures/run-button.png
     :height: 20px